-So, to the reader who is genuinely concerned about safety in Ecuador, read on for our honest opinions and top tips to stay safe in Ecuador.
+So, to the reader who is genuinely concerned about travel safety in Ecuador, keep reading for our honest opinions and top tips to stay safe in Ecuador.

-The worries when writing about these issues are complicated.
-Travel safety in general is not a simple black and white issue.
+The worries when writing about Ecuador's safety issues are complicated.
+Travel safety in general is not a simple black-and-white issue.
 Here are a few of my misgivings:

 2. Warning people about places only to hear otherwise.
 For example: Security alerts have been issued for border crossings in Ecuador.
 Alerts and warnings are issued for a variety of reasons, and I’m in a position to frequently follow up on these warnings with travelers here.
 Many times people have told me that the border crossings in question were the easiest they have been through during their South American trips.
 So, how can one make the call?

-Most articles that you find about safety in Ecuador throw the kitchen sink at the issue.
-To cover all the bases, many list robbery, assault, taxi kidnappings, and more, breaking down the wrongdoings until it sounds like the country is a crime ravaged disaster zone that one will be lucky to escape with your life.
-The reality, of course, is that tourists get mugged or pick-pocketed daily in New York, London or Paris too, and in fact most major US cities have far worse crime records than Ecuadorian cities.
-So a healthy does of common sense and perspective is needed.
+Most articles that you find about travel safety in Ecuador throw the kitchen sink at the issue.
+To cover all the bases, many list robbery, assault, taxi kidnappings, and more, breaking down the wrongdoings until it sounds like the country is a crime-ravaged disaster zone that one will be lucky to escape with your life.
+The reality, of course, is that tourists get mugged or pick-pocketed daily in New York, London, or Paris too, and in fact, most major US cities have far worse crime records than Ecuadorian cities.
+So a healthy dose of common sense and perspective is always needed.

 However, as in most major cities around the globe, there are things to look out for in terms of staying safe.